wilsonmar/SAP-HANA/README.md

-This renders measurements of batch processing an obsolete concept.
+HANA renders measurements of batch processing mostly obsolete.

 Thus, measurements of improvement under HANA needs to focus not on just on the technical